Dr. Hansen's Guidelines for Collaboration

 Homework

-Like tests, unless the work is a team project, all homework must be your own work.
-You should not seek specific answers from other sources.
 However, other sources may be used in helping you arrive at a solution.
 In addition, I encourage students to collaborate at a high-level by talking about homework problems.
 However, the line here between appropriate and inappropriate collaboration is hazy.
-It is certainly not appropriate to look at or copy another student's work.
+It is certainly not appropriate to look at or copy the work of another person, be they a student at GFU or not.
 It is appropriate to ask for help in understanding a concept or technique necessary to solve a particular problem.
 It is not appropriate to have someone help you solve a nearly identical problem.
 When in doubt, err on the cautious side and ask the instructor.

 Programming Assignments

 Good programmers copy, borrow, and collaborate - it is the very essence of the concept of software reuse we try to promote.
-However, like homework, unless the work is a team project, all programs must be your own work.
+However, like homework, unless the work is a team project, all programs must be entirely your own work.
 Again, the line between appropriate and inappropriate collaboration is hazy.

 Group Projects